XxTheMatrix101xX/WavesGatewayLTCExample/README.md

-# Waves-Litecoin-Gateway
+# Waves-Korecoin-Gateway

-The project realizes a Litecoin-Gateway for the Wavesplatform.
+The project realizes a Kore-Gateway for the Wavesplatform.
 To do that, it makes use of the Waves-Gateway-Framework.
 Common logic of how a such an Gateway operates is already defined in the Framework.
-This project does only define the logic that is necessary to communicate with a Litecoin node.
+This project does only define the logic that is necessary to communicate with a Kore node.

 ## Getting started